SPRichards as Source

 • File is posted as .xml.

-Custom Fields NOT SUPPORTED FR focuses on standard header + item fields.
+Custom Fields Not Supported FR focuses on standard header + item fields.

-Attachments NOT SUPPORTED Additional files are not transmitted with the FR.
+Attachments Not Supported Additional files are not transmitted with the FR.

 Limitations Follow supplier's XML schema; errors during upload will prevent "processed" status.